 - Land occupied by agricultural or forestry buildings

 - Certain minerals and waste disposal sites where restoration plans are in place

 - Land in built-up areas such as private residential gardens, parks, recreation grounds and allotments

 - Land where the previous development have blended into the landscape.

 - Suitable for residential development, in accordance with policies in the adopted Local Plan and the NPPF and free from adverse impacts on the natural environment, habitats or built heritage that cannot be mitigated

 - Viable and capable of being delivered within 5 years or developed later on (likely to take place within 15 years)

 - At least 0.25 hectares in size or capable of supporting five or more dwellings

 This is Part 1 of the Brownfield Register which is a catalogue of all of the brownfield sites which meet the criteria and are considered suitable for housing development irrespective of whether they currently have planning permission.
-The majority of these sites were submitted by landowners or their agents as part of the Strategic Housing and Employment Land Availability Assessment call for sites exercise which took place for a period of 12 weeks between 28th July 2017 and 20th October 2017.
+The majority of these sites have been submitted by landowners or their agents as part of the Strategic Housing and Employment Land Availability Assessment call for sites exercise.
 Other sites included have already been granted planning permission or are allocated as potential development sites within the Test Valley Borough Revised Local Plan (2016).